 Reasons for Procedure

-It may also be used as support during surgery.
-Anesthesia medicine can suppress breathing.
-Ventilation will support your breathing until medicine has worn off.
+It may also be done during surgery.
+Anesthesia can cause breathing problems.

 - Damage to teeth, lips, or tongue

-- Damage to the trachea or voicebox resulting in pain, hoarseness, or difficulty breathing after the tube is removed
+- Damage to the trachea or voicebox resulting in pain, hoarseness, or problems breathing

 What to Expect